nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 Imagine, instead of just pointing at parts of the machine and saying "that's broken", "that's broken", "it's all broken YOLO", we looked and said "hey, that's definitely fucked BUT here's a way I think we could fix it".
 Not only would this imaginary society be orders of magnitude better to exist in, it would be more productive than our wildest dreams.

-Society would be so productive because the current fashion of recreational outrage would be replaced with *recreational problem solving*.
+This imaginary society would be so productive because the current fashion of recreational outrage would be replaced with *recreational problem solving*.

 Saying "it's broken" is easy – anyone can do that.
 Fixing problems, that's where things get interesting.
 Because it means you need to actually make an effort to **understand** the world.